 Symptoms of acute pancreatitis

-The main symptom of acute pancreatitis is severe pain in the upper abdomen.
-Individuals may also experience nausea, vomiting, sweating, abdominal distension, hypotension, difficulty in breathing, and increased heart rate.
-In severe acute pancreatitis, damage to other organs (eg, lungs, kidneys) and infection of the pancreas can also occur.
+The main symptom of acute pancreatitis is intense pain in the upper abdomen.
+Individuals may also experience nausea, vomiting, sweating, abdominal distension, low blood pressure, difficulty breathing, and increased heart rate.
+In cases of severe acute pancreatitis, damage to other organs (e.g., lungs, kidneys) and infection of the pancreas may also occur.

 Diagnosis of acute pancreatitis

-The diagnosis of acute pancreatitis is made by blood tests and imaging tests, such as computed tomography (CT) or ultrasound.
+The diagnosis of acute pancreatitis is established through blood tests and imaging exams, such as computed tomography (CT) or ultrasound.

 Treatment of acute pancreatitis

-Treatment for acute pancreatitis requires hospitalization and usually includes intravenous fluids, pain medications, and nutritional support.
-Antiemetic drugs can also be given for nausea and vomiting.
-Finally, in some more severe cases, administration of antibiotics and surgery may also be necessary.
+Treatment of acute pancreatitis requires hospitalization and generally includes intravenous fluid administration, medications to treat pain, and nutritional support.
+Antiemetic medications may also be given in case of nausea and vomiting.
+Finally, in some more severe cases, antibiotics and surgery may also be necessary.

 Nutritional approach for acute pancreatitis

-The three main goals of nutritional intervention are to maintain or improve nutritional status, reduce symptoms, and decrease stimulation of the pancreas in order to put it to rest and minimize destruction.
+The three main goals of nutritional intervention are to maintain or improve nutritional status, reduce symptoms, and decrease stimulation of the pancreas to rest it and minimize its destruction.

 Dietary recommendations for acute pancreatitis

-2. Then, in mild cases, oral feeding is started gradually as soon as it can be tolerated.
-The gradual recovery generally begins with a liquid or semi-liquid diet, before progressing to a solid diet, divided into several small daily meals according to the tolerance of each individual.
-When resuming food, a low fat diet is generally recommended for a few weeks to months or until there is no longer any sign of inflammation.
-Finally, it is also advisable to avoid all alcohol consumption.
+- Then, in mild cases, oral feeding is gradually introduced as soon as it can be tolerated.
+The gradual reintroduction usually starts with a liquid or semi-liquid diet, before progressing to a solid diet, divided into several small daily meals according to each individual's tolerance.
+During the reintroduction of food, a low-fat diet is generally recommended for a few weeks to a few months or until there are no signs of inflammation.
+Finally, it is also advised to avoid any alcohol consumption.

-3. In more severe cases, enteral feeding (whichconsists of the delivery of a nutrient mixture directly into the digestive tract via a probe)is generally used.
-If enteral feeding is not possible, parenteral (whichconsists of the intravenous infusion of a nutrient mixture)is used.
-Then, when it can be tolerated, oral feeding is resumed gradually as in mild cases.
+- In more severe cases, enteral feeding (whichconsists of providing a nutritional mixture directly into the digestive tract through a tube)is generally used.
+If enteral feeding is not possible, parenteral feeding (whichconsists of intravenous infusion of a nutritional mixture)is used.
+Then, when it can be tolerated, oral feeding is gradually resumed as in mild cases.

 References